secretstartups/handbook/job-families/marketing/community-operations-manager/index.html.md

 The Associate Community Operations Specialist is a [grade 5](/handbook/total-rewards/compensation/compensation-calculator/#gitlab-job-grades).

 ### Responsibilities
-* Effectively manage the inbound queue flow for community applications via Zendesk
+* Effectively manage the inbound queue flow for community applications via Zendesk.
-* Qualify inbound  and renewal applications for Community Relations Programs using research skills as well as business and industry knowledge
+* Qualify inbound  and renewal applications for Community Relations Programs using research skills as well as business and industry knowledge.
-* Engage with applicants to determine eligibility and answer questions regarding the process and benefits where necessary
+* Engage with applicants to determine eligibility and answer questions regarding the process and benefits where necessary.
-* Book and provision benefits for new and renewing program members by using existing tech stack and business processes
+* Book and provision benefits for new and renewing program members by using existing tech stack and business processes.
-* Manage the day-to-day renewal management, ensuring compliance with published sales and business approval policies
+* Manage the day-to-day renewal management, ensuring compliance with published sales and business approval policies.
-* Understand, troubleshoot, and resolve program member’s needs via email
+* Understand, troubleshoot, and resolve program member’s needs via email.
-* Create and update issues for program member’s needs and internal operations
+* Create and update issues for program member’s needs and internal operations.
 * Create or update handbook documentation based on changes the applications workflow and community members needs
-* Manage, track, and report on all activities and results
+* Manage, track, and report on all activities and results.
-* Troubleshoot, document and strive to solve problems with existing systems, especially with regards to the Community Programs Applications Workflows
+* Troubleshoot, document and strive to solve problems with existing systems, especially with regards to the Community Programs Applications Workflows.

 ### Requirements
-* Ability to use GitLab
+* Willingness to use GitLab.
-* Working knowledge of sales processes and Salesforce
+* Working knowledge of sales processes and Salesforce.
-* Highly organized, customer-focused, innovative, and attentive to details
+* Highly organized, customer-focused, innovative, and attentive to details.
-* Excellent written and verbal communication
+* Excellent written and verbal English language communication.
-* Critical thinker with an ability to work independently
+* Critical thinker with an ability to work independently.
 * Proven ability to support diverse community needs with skill - don't be afraid of well-placed humor!
-We are not robots
+We are not robots.
-* Excellent communicator, self-aware, transparent, and open to feedback
+* Excellent communicator, self-aware, transparent, and open to feedback.
-* Ability to multitask and prioritize at times of high volume
+* Ability to multitask and prioritize at times of high volume.
-* Strong team player with service-oriented attitude and customer focus
+* Strong team player with service-oriented attitude and customer focus.
-* An eye for detail and out-of-the-box thinking
+* An eye for detail and out-of-the-box thinking.
-* You share our values and work in accordance with those values
+* You share our values and work in accordance with those values.
-* Fast learner who likes to learn new tools
+* Fast learner who likes to learn new tools.

 ### Performance Indicators
-* Number of community program applications solved
+* Number of community program applications solved.
-* Able to process a community program application in the time promised our customers; 5-10 business days
+* Ability to process a community program application in the time promised our customers; 5-10 business days.

 ### Hiring Process
 Candidates for this position can expect the hiring process to follow the order below.
 Please keep in mind that candidates can be declined from the position at any stage of the process.